 The University offers enrolled Princeton students competitively priced, highly capable computers to facilitate academic work.
-For more information, please see Student Computer Purchase: Getting Started.
+For more information, please see Purchase a Student Computer.

 Princeton University has established standards for computers purchased and used for University business.
 Selection of these configurations includes the considerations listed below.
 The purchase of non-standard computers is not recommended for these reasons.
 A decision to purchase a computer that is not consistent with the established standards should take into consideration the additional support issues associated with that computer.